dmlc/parameter_server/README.md

 The augments:
 - -np: the number of processes created by `mpirun`.
-It should >= num_workers + num_servers + 1 (the scheduler)
+It should >= num_workers + num_servers + 1 (the scheduler).
+Use `-hostfile hosts` to specify the machines.
-- -interface: the network interface, check `ifconfig` to find the available network interfaces
+- -interface: the network interface, run `ifconfig` to find the available network interfaces
 - -num_workers: the number of worker nodes.
 Each one will get a part of training data